-An incredibly smooth, yet potent thrill machine, Montu is one of the best examples of an inverted coaster.
+An incredibly smooth, yet potent thrill machine, Montu is one of the best examples of an inverted coaster (in which the trains are suspended below the track, and passengers’ legs dangle).
 Among its wonderful elements, the ride navigates into underground trenches for some dizzying fly-by moments.
 And speaking of dizzying, it offers plenty of inversions.

 One of the best flying coasters, Manta is also nicely themed with lush landscaping.
 The inversions and "flying" position may prove to be too intimidating for some thrill-challenged guests.